 “And they continued steadfastly in the apostles’ doctrine and fellowship, and in the breaking of bread, and in the prayers” (Acts).

-The Orthodox communion of churches is an original and remains essentially unchanged since the early centuries of Christendom and is concerned with the direction of our nation.
-We note that our nation’s laws differ from the Church in definitions of Marriage, Divorce, Birth Control, and THE REALITY THAT PARENTS ARE THE PRIMARY TEACHERS OF CHILDREN.
-Our obligation is to recognize and teach that in private life and public life Christ is King, and that all freedoms are actually gifts to us from Him.
+The Orthodox Communion of Churches is an original and remains essentially unchanged since the early centuries of Christendom and is concerned with the direction of our nation.
+We note that our nation’s laws differ from the Church in definitions of Marriage, Divorce, Birth Control, and the truth that parents are the primary teachers in the family.
+Our obligation is to recognize and acknowledge publicaly and privately that Christ is King, and that all freedoms are actually gifts to us from Him.
 We acknowledge that freedom is not a license to break rules, but is the gift given to us that allows us to value God's rules.

 Our parish also helps coordinate Home Schooling via "Classical Conversations".